ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_win32_dll_porting/how-to-1.md

 The function outputs the detected platform architecture (Arm64, x64, or defaults to x86 if neither is detected) and the measured execution time in milliseconds to the console.
 This setup enables performance testing and optimization, especially in applications where vector operations are critical for efficiency and where understanding execution time on different hardware architectures (like Arm64 vs x64) is important.

 ## Configuring the project for porting
-Before we can run the application, we need to configure it so that the MainApplication will be built before the DLL, and that the MainApplication can access the DLL.
+Before we can run the application, we need to configure it so that the `MainApplication` will be built before the DLL, and that the `MainApplication` can access the DLL.
 Additionally, the proper project configuration will enable us to switch between various platforms to execute the application on x64 and Arm64.

-First, we'll configure the project dependencies.
+First, configure the project dependencies.
 In the Solution Explorer, right-click on 'Win32.Porting', and then select Properties.
 This will open the Solution 'Win32.Porting' window, where you should do the following:
 1. Under Common Properties, click on Startup Project, select Single startup project, and choose MainApplication from the dropdown list:

 ![fig5](figures/05.png)